Schema Markups: A Step-by-Step Guide

 Structured data or schema markups are the code that ensures Google can generate Rich Results from your website.

 These Rich Results provide an accurate gist of what matters most on your page.
 In other words, it allows a user to see relevant details about your page from search results rather than having to open the link.

 There are various types of rich results depending on your page.

-Results like reviews, ratings, ingredients (if you’re searching for recipes) among others, showing up on search results only happen because of structured data.
+Results like reviews, ratings, and ingredients (if you’re searching for recipes), among others, show up on search results only because of structured data.